 Sarah Carmichael (Geological and Environmental Sciences) is a biomineralogist and geochemist with prior experience in the environmental industry, and teaches elective classes in the ENV track (Energy Extraction in Appalachia).

-Ellen Cowan (Geological and Environmental Sciences) is a geomorphologist and glacial sedimentologist who teaches classes for students in the ENV program (Geomorphology).
+Ellen Cowan (Geological and Environmental Sciences) is a geomorphologist and glacial sedimentologist who teaches classes for students in the Environmental Sciences program (Geomorphology).

 Mike Madritch (Biology Department Representative) studies biodiversity changes, shifts in climate, and invasive species and their influences on ecosystems.

-Sarah Evans (Geological and Environmental Sciences) is a hydrogeologist who studies the dynamics of ice hydrogeology, and teaches required classes in the ENV track (Hydrogeology).
+Sarah Evans (Geological and Environmental Sciences) is a hydrogeologist who studies the dynamics of ice hydrogeology, and teaches required classes in the Environmental Sciences track (Hydrogeology).

-Scott Marshall (Geological and Environmental Sciences) is a geophysicist who works on problems in structural geology and neotectonics, and teaches a variety of classes in the ENV track (Geophysics, Quantitative Methods).
+Scott Marshall (Geological and Environmental Sciences) is a geophysicist who works on problems in structural geology and neotectonics, and teaches a variety of classes in the Environmental Sciences track (Geophysics, Quantitative Methods).

 René Salinas (Mathematics Department Representative) is a mathematical ecologist who develops spatially explicit models to investigate spatial control problems in wildlife populations.

 Lauren Waterworth (Geological and Environmental Sciences) is a geologist and environmental lawyer.
-She teaches several classes in the ENV tracks (Environmental Regulation and Enforcement, Issues in Environmental Geology).
+She teaches several classes in the Environmental Sciences tracks (Environmental Regulation and Enforcement, Issues in Environmental Geology).